seratch/signedrequest4j/readme.markdown

 * Service Provider, Consumer

-* a.k.a Signed Fetch, Phone HOme in the OpenSocial community
+* a.k.a Signed Fetch, Phone Home in the OpenSocial community

 * OAuth Consumer Request 1.0 Draft 1